Rafael Devers Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.00 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.02 team ERA that ranks last among all league pitching staffs.

 - Athletics pitchers combine to give up the second-most home runs in baseball (126 total, 1.4 per game).

-- Medina gets the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts through 53 2/3 innings pitched.
+- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
+He's put together a 4.50 ERA in 36 2/3 innings pitched, with 40 strikeouts.

-- In 11 games this season, the 24-year-old has a 6.37 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .271 to his opponents.
+- In seven games this season, the 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings, while allowing a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.